-There is a lot of misinformation out there about the consequences of juvenile convictions, or "adjudications of delinquency", as they are technically called.
-Many people are still under the impression that the juvenile justice system operates under strict confidentiality rules that protect the privacy of juveniles so the mistakes of a child don't come back to haunt them after they have grown up, learned from those mistakes, and are well on the way to a productive adulthood.
+There is a lot of misinformation out there about the consequences of juvenile convictions in Virginia, or "adjudications of delinquency", as they are technically called.
+Many people are still under the impression that the Virginia juvenile justice system operates under strict confidentiality rules that protect the privacy of juveniles so the mistakes of a child don't come back to haunt them after they have grown up, learned from those mistakes, and are well on their way to a productive adulthood.
 Unfortunately, in many cases nothing could be further from the truth.
-The Virginia General Assembly, in its continual effort to "reform" the juvenile justice system, has gradually chipped away at the privacy protections once afforded juveniles charged with crimes.
-As a result it is now more important than ever for juveniles to have top quality legal representation in juvenile court to defend their interests and protect their future.
+The Virginia General Assembly, in its continual effort to "reform" the juvenile justice system, has gradually chipped away at the privacy protections once afforded to juveniles charged with crimes.
+As a result, it is now even more important than ever for juveniles to have top quality legal representation in juvenile court to defend their interests and protect their future.
 Don't take chances with your child's future.
 Hire the best juvenile criminal defense lawyer you can find.

 Consequences of a Juvenile Felony Conviction

 "Once a Felon, Always a Felon."
 That's the slogan that best sums up the Commonwealth of Virginia's unfortunate attitude towards teenagers who make a few mistakes during the growing up process these days.
 Pursuant to Virginia Code § 16.1-305, "Confidentiality of Court Records", subsection B1, "If a juvenile 14 years of age or older at the time of the offense is adjudicated delinquent on the basis of an act which would be a felony if committed by an adult, all court records [with the exception of social history, mental health records, and such] shall be open to the public."
 In addition, Virginia Code § 16.1-306, dealing with expungement of misdemeanor records, specifically states that "if the juvenile [regardless of age] was found guilty of a delinquent act which would be a felony if committed by an adult, the records shall be retained."
-Together, those two code sections mean that if a child over the age of 14 is convicted of a felony, that child will have a public record as a convicted felon for the rest of his or her life.
+Together, those two code sections mean that if a child over the age of 14 is convicted of a felony offense in juvenile court, that child will have a public record as a convicted felon for the rest of his or her life.
 Fortunately, Code § 16.1-308 provides that such convictions will not operate to deprive such persons of their civil rights like the right to vote and sit on a jury, but the consequences will still be severe and longlasting.
 Code § 16.1-299.1 requires that a sample of the defendant's DNA be taken and put on file with the Division of Forensic Science along with other convicted felons.
 The child's fingerprints will be sent along with a record of the felony conviction to the Central Criminal Records Exchange.
 That means that on any criminal background check - from now until the end of the child's life - it will show that they were convicted of a felony.
-The record will be available to colleges, graduate schools, government agencies, even future employers decades from now.
+The record will also be available to colleges, graduate schools, government agencies, even future employers -- decades from now.
 When you stop to consider that the threshold for a simple shoplifting case to be charged as a felony is a mere $200, or that kids can be charged with felonies for things like "joy riding" in their parent's car, throwing or going to a "house party" without permission, simple drug possession offenses, a fight that gets out of hand, and even vandalism, the lifelong consequences that can result for such simple childhood mistakes are nothing short of draconian.
 That is why it is absolutely imperative to hire a good juvenile criminal defense lawyer any time your child is required to go to court.

 Consequences of a Juvenile Misdemeanor Conviction